 Our Story

-The Social London Orchestra is a community orchestra which aims to democratise classical music and make it more accessible to audiences in and around London through free performances.
+The Social London Orchestra is a community orchestra and registered charity that aims to make classical music more accessible by putting on free concerts to audiences in and around London in non-traditional venues.

-A simple survey asking if London needed such an orchestra sparked an overwhelming response from over 100 musicians.
-From this momentum, a dedicated founding team formed: Aisling Heneghan (co-founder and Treasurer), Emily Pugh (Secretary), Emily Wood (Publicity), Nia Schwartz-Clandillon (Librarian), Ben Crone (Artwork), Flora Dodd (Concert Officer), and Lisa Fordham (Social Officer).
-Each dedicated so much energy, setting SLO up for years of remarkable success to follow.
+A simple survey asking whether London needed such an orchestra sparked an overwhelming response from over 100 musicians.
+From this momentum, a dedicated founding team was formed, led by Meerav Shah and Aisling Heneghan, alongside a committee of six others who established SLO for years of remarkable success to follow.

 Guided by Musical Director and Conductor Hugo Jennings, SLO officially launched in May 2022.
 In January 2025, we became a registered charity—marking the start of an exciting new chapter in our mission to share the joy of music with everyone.